-Static Variable in Java with Example
+Static Variable in Java (with Examples)

 We can declare methods, variables, and blocks to be static.
-The most common example of a static member inside a class is main( ) method.
+The most common example of a static member inside a class is main() method.
+The main( ) method is declared as static because it must be called before any objects of the class exist.

-In this tutorial, we will cover the following topics one by one based on the static keyword in java.
+The following topics will be covered one by one based on the static keyword in Java.

-• Static keyword in Java
+• What is static keyword in Java?

 • Features of static keyword